element-hq/element-web/test/end-to-end-tests/README.md

 # Matrix React SDK End-to-End tests

-This repository contains tests for the matrix-react-sdk web app.
-The tests fire up a headless chrome and simulate user interaction (end-to-end).
-Note that end-to-end has little to do with the end-to-end encryption matrix supports, just that we test the full stack, going from user interaction to expected DOM in the browser.
+This directory contains tests for matrix-react-sdk.
+The tests fire up a headless Chrome and simulate user interaction (end-to-end).
+Note that end-to-end has little to do with the end-to-end encryption Matrix supports, just that we test the full stack, going from user interaction to expected DOM in the browser.

 ## Setup